davidwalter0/gitlab-slack-integration/README.md

 ---
 ### gitlab

-add .slackurl with the url of the slack channel to message

-slack-status must be run with the step-or-build option && rc
+add /tmp/project-name-slackurl with the url of the slack channel to message chmod 600 /tmp/project-name-slackurl slack-status must be run with the step-or-build option && rc

 ---